catx0rr/bufferoverflow/vulnserver/README.md

 if __name__ == '__main__':
         inject_shellcode(host, port, shellcode)
 ```
-> Since vulnserver is running on 32bit, we'll change to python2 a bit further.
+> Since vulnserver is running on 32bit architecture, we'll change to python2 a bit further to avoid issues on the output of immunity and vulnserver

 > Executing the script, it will overflow again the TRUN and overwrite the EIP.
 > Follow the hex dump from the Instruction Pointer (ESP) to investigate for bad chars.

 ![follow_esp](https://github.com/catx0rr/bufferoverflow/blob/master/vulnserver/img/follow_esp.png)
 > On the tutorial, vulnserver has no bad characters (or maybe there is)